digego/extempore/docs/philosophy.rst

 ``xtlang_closure`` is also a closure which takes two arguments, and xtlang uses the ``lambda`` form to build closures, just like Scheme.
-In fact, ``xtlang_closure`` does the exact same thing as ``scheme-closure`` does—it takes two arguments, multiplies them together, then both prints and returns the result.
+In fact, ``xtlang_closure`` does the exact same thing as ``scheme-closure`` does---it takes two arguments, multiplies them together, then both prints and returns the result.
 One thing that's different in the xtlang version, though, is the presence of type annotations for the arguments: they're the (blue) parts of the symbol name following the colon.
 The types should be familiar: ``double`` for a double-precision floating point number, and ``i64`` for a 64-bit (signed) integer.
-Unlike Scheme—which is dynamically typed, and will silently coerce floats into ints and other things like that—xtlang is statically typed.
+Unlike Scheme---which is dynamically typed, and will silently coerce floats into ints and other things like that---xtlang is statically typed.
 Not every type needs to be specified, the compiler will infer types when it is *unambiguous*, but the compiler will never silently coerce types.
-This is by design—the whole point of using xtlang in Extempore is to make things explicit.
+This is by design---the whole point of using xtlang in Extempore is to make things explicit.
 If you want more dynamic typing, then there's always Scheme.